miftahul-huda/wiseape-application-system-v2/docs/DEVELOPMENT_GUIDE.md

 1. `node --check <every file you touched>` — syntax errors fail loudly and instantly, cheaper than finding them via the browser.
-2. Restart the dev server (`node --watch --env-file=.env app.js` — kill any
-   stale `node app.js`/`node --watch` processes first; they accumulate across long sessions and will fight over the port).
+2. Restart the client dev server (`cd client && npm run dev` — kill any stale `node app.js`/`node --watch` processes first; they accumulate across long sessions and will fight over the port).
+Confirm the REST API process is also still running — most app breakage during development is actually "the REST API isn't up," not a bug in your new code.
 3. Actually open the app in a browser (or drive it headlessly with Playwright) — a syntax check proves the file parses, not that the feature works.
 Click the actual control, confirm the actual DOM update,